Ask Yourself These Questions Before Signing a Commercial Lease

 From CAM Terms to Assignments—What You Need to Know

-It's too late to make changes after you've signed a commercial lease for an office building, retail space, or other business use and the ink has dried.
+It's too late to make changes after you've signed a commercial lease for an office building or retail space and the ink has dried.
 It's vitally important that you understand lease terms, how they'll impact you, and that you've negotiated the best deal possible for yourself before you sign a business lease.
 This begins with having a working knowledge of terms like "CAM" and arbitration clauses.

 Ask yourself these questions so you're sure you know what you're getting into.